-My son has become quite the auto-pundit, and most of what he’s learned is through his own efforts, but there were a few paternal teaching moments along the way.
+(first posted 4/17/2012) My son has made a career out of writing about the car industry, and most of what he’s learned is through his own efforts, but there were a few paternal teaching moments along the way.
 On sunny late-fall day in 1997, we were walking down the street when we came upon our first-ever Lexus RX 300.
 I took it in for a minute or two, and then, in the usual fatherly way, imparted words of (hopeful) wisdom and insight: “there, my son, is the future of the car”.
-True enough, as it mostly is turning out, but despite the broad sweep of my prediction, it still didn’t quite fully encompass the breadth of the RX’s significance.
+True enough, as the CUV segment has bee the hottest one since about then, and shows no signs of abating.
+But despite the broad sweep of my prediction, it still didn’t quite fully encompass the breadth of the RX’s significance.

 So who gets the honors?
 How about this oddball, the 1994 Nissan Rasheen?
 With styling inspired by the East German Wartburg 353, it falls into the retro “Pike” family, like the Pao and Figaro.
 But it does meet the criteria, more or less.